Silver St. Cloud: Detective Comics debut (Batman: Strange Apparitions)

 Silver St. Cloud is Bruce Wayne's love interest in stories from Detective Comics #469–476, 478 and 479, later reprinted as a trade paperback collection of those stories titled Batman: Strange Apparitions.
 St. Cloud first meets Bruce Wayne following the Batman's defeat of new villain Doctor Phosphorus in a battle that occurred at a nuclear power plant on the ocean.
 She soon begins dating Bruce Wayne.
 She suspects from the start that Bruce is hiding something, citing his interest in crime reports and his encounters with Batman as evidence of a secret.
 When Bruce Wayne is captured and replaced by Hugo Strange in a prosthetic disguise, Silver quickly notices Wayne is not acting like himself and contacts Dick Grayson (Robin) to tell him about Wayne's strange behavior.
 Her insight and quick action leads to Robin rescuing Bruce.

 Silver is one of the few characters to have discovered Batman's secret identity.
 Her relationship with Bruce was initially in trouble due to his repeated disappearances.
 However, over the time she was able to piece together the clues and eventually recognize her lover in the Batman costume.
-Silver confirms her suspicions by calling out to Bruce while he battled the villain Deadshot, causing him to turn and allowing Silver to recognize Batman's chin as the chin of Bruce Wayne.
+Silver confirms her suspicions by calling out to Batman while he battled the villain Deadshot, causing him to turn and allowing Silver to recognize Batman's chin as the chin of Bruce Wayne.
 The initial appearances of Silver also represent the first time that it is explicitly recognized that Bruce Wayne or even Batman has engaged in a sexual relationship.

 Silver witnesses Batman fighting the Joker.
 After defeating the Joker, Batman meets with Silver.
 She reveals to Batman that she knows his secret and that she still loves him.
 She says that she could not be with him because she could not stand worrying about him each night.
 She then ends the relationship, asking him not to see her again.

 Silver's breakup with Bruce has repercussions in the following issues, where Batman takes out his frustration over the failed relationship on a couple of criminals.
 Most of his fury becomes concentrated on one criminal, whom he punches repeatedly.
 Bruce tells Alfred Pennyworth that he blames his crimefighting persona for driving Silver away, and for a time muses whether he should give up being Batman forever.

 Siege

-In the Legends of the Dark Knight story arc "Siege" (plotted by Archie Goodwin), St. Cloud briefly returns to Bruce Wayne's life while organizing a mercenaries' convention in Gotham, but is severely injured by the convention's leader when she discovers a plot to assault the city.
+In the Legends of the Dark Knight story arc "Siege", written by Archie Goodwin, St. Cloud briefly returns to Bruce Wayne's life while organizing a mercenaries' convention in Gotham, but is severely injured by the convention's leader when she discovers a plot to assault the city.